 Major: Political Science & Human Rights Minor: Native American and Indigenous Studies

-Sage is a Junior from Old Town, Maine (Wabanaki and Penobscot homelands) and is a member of the Penobscot Nation.
+Sage is a Senior from Old Town, Maine (Wabanaki and Penobscot homelands) and is a member of the Penobscot Nation.
 Sage has been with NACP for three years and has been working hard to create a community of Native and Indigenous students.
 She represents NACP in various spaces, as a member of LandGrabCT, the CT Statewide Coalition to Ban the Use of Native Mascots, and the President’s Council on Race and Diversity.
 Most recently, Sage was named as a 2021 Harry S. Truman and Udall Scholar.
 Sage is also the Founding President of the Native American and Indigenous Students Association (NAISA).
 As a young Penobscot activist, Sage works to bring UConn to be at good relation with the land it stands upon by advocating for resources specific to the needs of Native and Indigenous students.
-This Spring, Sage alongside Kiara Ruesta and Dr. Glenn Mitoma received a grant to assess the needs of Native and Indigenous students seeking a higher education, specifically at UConn.
+Sage alongside Kiara Ruesta and Dr. Glenn Mitoma received a grant to assess the needs of Native and Indigenous students seeking a higher education, specifically at UConn.
 By assessing land data and dialogue discussions amongst CT Tribal youth, they will use the data to improve recruitment and resources for these students.
 Sage hopes to one day pursue law school to obtain a J.D./M.A. in American Indian Law.

 Student-Staff - email@example.com